fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport transit times (III).md

 ## Next steps

-The process is working but it took so much effort to have the whole system running that I finished the bare minimum and there are many things I can do to improve it.

-* The first one is to improve modelling.

-  * As said before, linear modelling does not adapt to this problem.
-I have transformed the *minutesDay* variable to show some linearity with speed but this is a particular case for each segment and difficult to automatize it.
-So, I'll apply more suitable techniques.

-  * Now that I have a good understanding of the data it is a good opportunity to start digging into machine learning techniques and see how it compares to other more classical techniques.

-  * I will investigate further thee relation between holidays and speed and include them in the model.
+As explained on the point about the model, it is a work in progress so the obvious next step is to improve the model.

+I would like to give a quick try to K Nearest Neighbours regression.
+In my experience, days follow very clear patterns and it seems to me that even picking the speed of the most similar observation (K=1) could yield good results.

+I could also explore the temporal structure my data has.
+It comes to my mind that I could add the speed of the same day and same hour from last week as a predictor variable (autoregression) and there are time series based techniques that could be applied.

-* Next, I would like to validate the predictions.
-Currently, I do this by opening the map and turning from the latest measure to the first forecast to see that the map does not change much.
+I would also like to evaluate the predictions.
+Currently, I do this by opening the map and changing from the latest measure to the first forecast to see that the map does not change much.
 It does not look bad but of course this is not a very strict evaluation method.
 I would like to analyze the deviations between forecast speeds and actually measured ones.

-* And finally, and quite far in the future, I would like to include GPS tracks to have a finer map.
+And finally, and quite far in the future, I would like to include GPS tracks to have a finer map.
 Maybe find relations between public transport and private GPS tracks and extend the map to areas not covered by public transport.

 ## Lessons learned